 11. Look at the other blade, the one you are holding with your left hand.
 When your kayak is upside down, this blade must be right up in the air where your helper can see it.
-In fact, when you are upside down your entire paddle should be up in the air with only the power blade resting on the surface.
+In fact, when you are upside down your entire paddle should be up in the air with only the active blade resting on the surface.
 You can get into that position before capsizing, but only if your helper holds your kayak.
 Ask your helper to step forward and hold your kayak firmly with both arms so that you cannot capsize.
 Now lean your head and body to the left as far as you can.
 Further than that!
 You need to bend your body towards the side on which you are holding your paddle, until your left ribs collide with your left hip and your forehead is nearly touching the surface.
 Both your hands are now underwater.
 Your left hand is deep under water.
 But keep your left elbow slightly bent.
 This is your START POSITION.

 12. Let's roll.
 Ask your helper to walk round the kayak until (s)he is standing on your left side.

 13. Capsize in the START POSITION.
 Make sure that you maintain the START POSITION as you go over.
 When you are underwater, relax a little.
 Spend five seconds checking that you really are still in the START POSITION.
 Is your body still bent towards the paddle?
-Is your power blade on the surface next to the front of your kayak, with the correct blade angle?
+Is your active blade on the surface next to the front of your kayak, with the correct blade angle?
 Is your other blade up in the air?

 14. Now that you're upside down with the water supporting you, you can bend your body much further to your left.
 Do this, so that your head is floating just under the surface.
-Re-check that your paddle is still in the correct position, with the power blade resting on the surface and the other blade up in the air above the kayak.
+Re-check that your paddle is still in the correct position, with the active blade resting on the surface and the other blade up in the air above the kayak.